 While our friends went to Greece on a second honeymoon, my husband and I opted for a more local option for Greek culture.
-While staying in Tarpon Springs, we stopped in a bakery for some baklava and we heard a talk radio station playing in Greek.
+During our stay in Tarpon Springs, we stopped in a bakery for some baklava.
+Subsequently we heard a talk radio station playing in Greek.
 We had previously studied the Greek language with our friends so we were excited to recognize some of the words.

 Meanwhile rumor has it that he originally decorated his wife’s bike to make it more easily distinguishable.
 Then he started decorating junk bikes and leaving them around Tarpon Springs.
-Now people bring him bikes to decorate.
-His creations have become more elaborate.
-More of his work can be found on Instagram at Flowerbikeman.
+As a result, now people bring him bikes to decorate.
+Over time, his creations have become more elaborate.
+In addition, you can find more of his work on Instagram at Flowerbikeman.

 If you enjoy a relaxing getaway with less traditional lodgings, this is for you.
 This is also a great trip if you enjoy meeting locals and immersing yourself in local culture.